MA

 Introduction to Media and Communications Theory 30 credits

-You will also complete a dissertation based on independent research, which is supported by a module in research skills training.
+You will complete a dissertation based on independent research, which is supported by a module in research skills training.

 Assessment